ChrisWinters/multisite-robotstxt-manager/readme.txt

 = Q) Can every Website have a different robots.txt file? =

-A) Yes and No.
+A) Yes.

-Each Website uses the Network robots.txt file as the 'base' robots.txt file.
+Typically, each Website uses the Network robots.txt file as the 'base' robots.txt file.
 Websites can then inject unique robots.txt file rules into the Network robots.txt file.

+However, within the Admin Area for each website, scroll down and click the "Disable the network robots.txt file..." checkbox.
+Allowing you to fully customize the robots.txt file.

-Alternatively, you can disable the "network robots.txt file," allowing you to manually add your own robots.txt file to each Network Website.
+You can also: Disable the "network robots.txt file," allowing you to manually add your own robots.txt file to each Network Website.
+You can also: Save/publish a blank robots.txt file from the network admin.

 = Q) Does this plugin add Sitemap links to the robots.txt file? =